datanav/docs/technical/powerofficego-tidsbanken.rst

    * - PowerOffice GO Departments Property
      - Tidsbanken Avdeling Property
      - Tidsbanken Data Type
-   * - Code
-     - sesam_avdelingId
-     - "string"
-   * - IsActive
-     - Synlig
-     - "string"
-   * - Name
-     - Navn
-     - "string"

 PowerOffice GO Employees to Tidsbanken Ansatt
 ---------------------------------------------
-Every PowerOffice GO Employees will be synchronized with a Tidsbanken Ansatt.
+Before any synchronization can take place, a link between a PowerOffice GO Employees and a Tidsbanken Ansatt must be established.

-If a matching Tidsbanken Ansatt already exists, the PowerOffice GO Employees will be merged with the existing one.
-If no matching Tidsbanken Ansatt is found, a new Tidsbanken Ansatt will be created.

 A PowerOffice GO Employees will merge with a Tidsbanken Ansatt if one of the following property combinations match: